Liquid Image: Products

 The company focused their efforts on creation of a commercially available head-mounted display (HMD) system for military, scientific and entertainment uses.
-The first product, the MRG2, was a monocular HMD that used a 5.7" diagonal color TFT-LCD.
+The first product, the MRG2, was a monocular HMD that used a 5.7" diagonal colour TFT-LCD.
 After conducting ergonomic research on head sizes at the University of Manitoba and evaluating market potential the MRG2 was created as a universal fit design.
 Within 15 months Liquid Image had sold more than $1.1 million of MRG2 units at a price of $6800 per HMD.
 The design won the 1994 Mecklermedia Virtual Reality award.
 Jaron Lanier, a VR pioneer, commented that year at a tradeshow where the founders met him that he liked the monocular design of the MRG2.
 He also commented that he would have created a monocular system at VPL Research if a suitable display had been available.
 By 1996 the MRG2.2 product was available for $3495.

 Other HMD designs includes an upgraded MRG2 called the MRG3C and MRG4.
 The MRG3, sold for$5500, used the identical HMD design but used a TFT-LCD with six times the resolution of the MRG2.
 The MRG4, sold for $2199, was a completely new design targeted at companies developing virtual reality (VR) game systems.
 The MRG4 was sold for $2800.
 As a result of the demand for VR game systems Liquid Image developed their own system by partnering with a company in Vancouver, BC that had developed their own graphic engine.
 The game system could also a popular PC game at the time, Duke Nukem, as the basis of a multiplayer immersive game.
 MRG2 HMDs were used in game systems used in Disney World, in an Aerosmith music video ("Amazing") and several low-budget "B" movies that went straight to video.
 The MRG2 is cited in patents.

 In 1995 David Collette and Tony Havelka were finalists in the Manitoba Entrepreneur of the Year coming second.
 They both were featured in Economic Development television commercials showcasing local companies developing high technology products.